 Path Direction.
 While the paths in our study all started from the left and ended on the right, this is unlikely to be the case in a real-world context.
 Representing the direction of a 2D+time trajectory is often important (e.g., in connected scatterplots [40] and for eye-tracking scanpaths [35]), and related work indicates that humans have a leftward bias of attention [29].
 This makes direction worth studying in the context of 2D+time trajectories.
 One could also study how time encodings provide direction on complicated paths.
 For example, TSIZE and TVALUE provide direction, while TLENGTH does not.
-To convey direction when mapping time to TVALUE, although this would prevent using SyALUE to encode speed.
+To convey direction when mapping time to TLENGTH, one could also map time to TVALUE, although this would prevent using SUALUE to encode speed.
 An alternative is to mark time ticks with arrowheads instead of perpendicular lines.